Lazy Daisy Cake

 In a small saucepan, melt the 1/4 cup butter in the milk.
 Do not boil.

-Turn mixer speed to low and add the sifted flour mixture alternately with the hot milk mixture.
+Turn mixer speed to low and add the sifted flour mixture alternately with the hot milk/butter mixture.
 Scrape down sides of mixer bowl as needed, and beat until the batter is uniformly smooth.
 Batter will be thin.
 Pour batter into prepared pan, and bake for 35 to 40 minutes, or until a toothpick in center of cake comes out clean.